Anxiety and menstruation: what to do if you feel anxious?

 Taking a hormonal contraceptive pill

-If, on the other hand, you're already on the pill, you should contact your GP to check whether it's still right for you!
+If, on the other hand, you're already on the pill, contact your GP to check whether it's still right for you!

-In the same spirit of calming periods and anxiety, and to avoid unnecessary stress that could exacerbate your symptoms, use the sanitary protection that suits you best!
-The period pants is in this sense a very practical protection against anxiety after the periods : you put it on without thinking about it, it's not an intra-vaginal device with a risk of toxic shock syndrome, no stock-outs...
-In any case, the important thing is to find the method of protection that stresses you the least on a daily basis.
+In the same spirit of calming period anxiety and avoiding unnecessary stress that could exacerbate your symptoms, use the sanitary protection that suits you best!
+Menstrual panties are a very practical way of coping with post-menstrual anxiety: you don't have to think about putting them on, they're not an intra-vaginal device with a risk of toxic shock syndrome, and there are no stock-outs...
+In any case, the important thing is to find the form of protection that's least stressful for you on a daily basis.

-What to do if anxiety persists after periods ?
+What to do if anxiety persists after the period?

 Since premenstrual dysphoric disorder anxiety is linked to menstruation, symptoms should disappear within a few days.
-If, despite these changes in your lifestyle, you still don't notice any change between anxiety and periods during your cycles, it may be useful to be prescribed treatment with serotonin reuptake inhibitors.
+If, despite these changes in your lifestyle, you don't notice any change between anxiety and menstruation during your cycles, it may be useful to be prescribed treatment with serotonin reuptake inhibitors.

-On the other hand, if your anxiety or depression persists outside your periods, then it may not be premenstrual anxiety, but a more general condition or other illness.
-In this case, psychotherapy can help you to understand yourself, take care of your mental health and find an appropriate response.
+On the other hand, if your anxiety or depression persists outside your menstrual period, then it may not be premenstrual anxiety, but a more general condition or another illness.
+In this case, psychotherapy can help you better understand yourself, take care of your mental health and find an appropriate response.

-Why do we get anxious before periods ?
+Why do I feel anxious before my period?

-The period approaching menstruation is a time of great hormonal upheaval every cycle.
-It's therefore common to experience mood swings, menstrual anxiety and emotional instability.
+Menstruation is a time of great hormonal upheaval.
+So it's common to experience mood swings, menstrual anxiety and emotional instability.
 When these symptoms become too severe, manifesting themselves as severe anxiety or panic attacks at every moment of your menstrual cycle, we call it premenstrual dysphoric disorder.
-This condition can set the pace for your mental state during this period.
+This condition can then punctuate your psychological state during this period.

-To avoid stress before, after or during menstruation, it is important to follow periods common sense: avoid stressful situations, practice relaxation, enjoy yourself to increase your serotonin levels, take part in sporting activities, have a healthy lifestyle and diet, take care of your body...
-When this is not enough, contact your GP or gynaecologist to consider treatments to deal with anxiety!
+To avoid stress before, after or during your period, you need to follow a few common-sense rules: avoid stressful situations, practice relaxation, enjoy yourself to boost your serotonin levels, take part in sporting activities, maintain the healthiest possible lifestyle and diet, take care of your body...
+If that's not enough, contact your GP or gynecologist to consider treatments for anxiety!

-Stress has a damaging impact on the whole mental and physical sphere.
-There's no denying that it affects menstrual cycles.
-In fact, it's a vicious circle: the more you stress as your menstrual cycle approaches, the more pronounced your premenstrual syndrome will be!
+Stress has a detrimental impact on the whole mental and physical sphere.
+It undeniably influences menstrual cycles.
+In fact, it's a vicious circle: the more you stress as your menstrual cycle approaches, the more marked your premenstrual syndrome will be!
 You may experience mood swings, stomach aches or fatigue that are more severe than usual.